bitninjadev/node-bitmusa-api/README.md

 # node-bitmusa-api
-The node-bitmusa-api is a node.js module designed for use with the Bitmusa API.
+The node-bitmusa-api is a node.js module developed to interact with the Bitmusa API.
 Created to assist you in crafting your own projects that merge with Bitmusa - a platform launched in 2022 - this project's main objective is to provide comprehensive coverage of the API.

 ### quick start